-After waiting all night Lipscomb’s Sarah Higgins responded to the early wakeup call Friday morning.
-Having been at the plate with a 3-2 count, two outs and Hannah DeVault on second in the bottom of the 12th inning Higgins spent the rest of Thursday night visualizing what she was going to do.
+After waiting all night, Lipscomb’s Sarah Higgins responded to the early wakeup call Friday morning.
+Higgins was at the plate with a 3-2 count, two outs and Hannah DeVault on second in the bottom of the 12th inning when the game was suspended.
+Higgins spent the rest of Thursday night visualizing what she was going to do when the game resumed.

 What she did was slam a walk-off single off Megan Garst, the ASUN Pitcher of the Year, to left center to bring home DeVault.

 “It was the longest wait I have had between pitches,” Higgins said.
 “I was definitely thinking I needed to hit a strike.
 I kept visualizing strikes coming by and me hitting them.

 “I tried to see myself doing good things.
 I can’t say that I wasn’t nervous.
 I slept, but it took me a little while to go to sleep.”